-Doing Business in Singapore
+Doing business in Singapore

 Despite being a small island with no natural resources, the government has made all the right moves to encourage growth.
 As a result, the country boasts an advanced economy driven by transparency and cooperation, and doing business in Singapore is surprisingly easy.

-The country is considerably Westernised and boasts high living standards.
+The country is considerably westernised and boasts high living standards.
 But with a diverse population consisting of Malay, Chinese, Indian and Arab people, expats will need to familiarise themselves with local business culture and etiquette if they want to be successful in Singapore.